dragonstw/socialnets18/resources/using_git.md

 Create your own branch, which you will use for the rest of this class.

-    git checkout -b develop-<username>
+    git checkout -b develop-<firstnamefathersname>

-Of course, you replace `<username>` with your own github username.
+Of course, you replace `<firstnamefathersname>` with your own github username.

 This means that you now have a **local** branch (i.e., on your computer).
 Any changes you make now will not affect anyone else.